-The hearing resulted from a complaint into the conduct of the Respondent and a Board resolution under regulation 10 of the Complaints Regulations to hold a hearing in relation to building work at [Omitted].
-The alleged disciplinary offence the Board resolved to investigate was that the Respondent carried out or supervised building work or building inspection work in a negligent or incompetent manner (s 317(1)(b) of the Act).
+- [1] The hearing resulted from a complaint into the conduct of the Respondent and a Board resolution under regulation 10 of the Complaints Regulations to hold a hearing in relation to building work at [Omitted].
+The alleged disciplinary offences the Board resolved to investigate were that the Respondent: - (a) carried out or supervised building work or building inspection work in a negligent or incompetent manner (s 317(1)(b) of the Act); and - (b) carried out or supervised building work or building inspection work that does not comply with a building consent (s 317(1)(d) of the Act).